William E. Brougher: Later life

 After returning to the United States, Brougher served as the commander of Fort McClellan in Alabama until 1947.
 He then became the commander of Fort Gordon in Georgia.
-Brougher retired from active duty as a colonel on February 28, 1949 and was advanced to brigadier general on the retired list the following day.
+Brougher retired from active duty as a colonel on February 28, 1949, and was advanced to brigadier general on the retired list the following day.

 After his retirement, Brougher and his wife Frances lived in Atlanta, Georgia.
 He wrote about his experiences, including the Bataan Death March in his war memoirs, South to Bataan, North to Mukden.
-After his death, Brougher was buried at Marietta National Cemetery.
+Brougher died in the Martin Army Hospital at Fort Benning.
+He was buried at Marietta National Cemetery.